-The keto diet plan is quite effective for weight loss.
+The keto diet plan has been proven to be quite effective for weight loss when done properly.
 However, sometimes, you may start this program and not see your desired results.
 Of course, factors such as consistency and food discipline highly influence the attainment of these goals.
 However, another factor that you should consider is if you are eating enough fat.

 You may think that limiting the fat you eat has no effect on your body functioning or health.
 However, this is not the case.
 When you do not eat enough foods with high fat content, chances are you will not get enough calories to sustain your bodily functions.
 Consequently, your body processes such as your metabolism begins to slow down.
 Similarly, you miss out on the benefits of eating healthy fats.
 Read on to determine what happens if you don’t eat enough fat on a keto diet.

 Analyzing The Building Blocks Of The Keto Diet